flame/blis/docs/FAQ.md

 ### Can I use the mixed domain / mixed precision support in BLIS?

+Yes!
+As of 5fec95b (circa October 2018), BLIS supports mixed-datatype (mixed domain and/or mixed precision) computation via the `gemm` operation.
+Documentation on utilizing this new functionality is provided via the [MixedDatatype.md](docs/MixedDatatypes.md) document in the source distribution.

-Enabling mixed domain / mixed precision support in BLIS is a long-term goal of ours.
-In the meantime, if this feature is important to you, please contact us via the [blis-devel](http://groups.google.com/group/blis-devel) mailing list and tell us about your application and why you need/want support for BLAS-like operations with mixed-domain/mixed-precision operands.
-We are interested to hear from you!
+If this feature is important or useful to your work, we would love to hear from you.
+Please contact us via the [blis-devel](http://groups.google.com/group/blis-devel) mailing list and tell us about your application and why you need/want support for BLAS-like operations with mixed-domain/mixed-precision operands.

 ### Who is involved in the project?